michaelgold3n/rag-implementation/README.md

   LLAMA_CLOUD_API_KEY="xyz"

-## btw,
+## by the way,

-### the ideal thing we tried to do was actually a multi-modal rag like in this repo: https://github.com/langchain-ai/langchain/blob/master/cookbook/Multi_modal_RAG.ipynb.
+### ideal behavior / best results can be foud this repo: https://github.com/langchain-ai/langchain/blob/master/cookbook/Multi_modal_RAG.ipynb.

-- failed pretty bad at that and hoping the main reason that demo.py isn't working is just the reranker and not a lack of multimodality in order to process the documents in the repo (bc our .py file is using OAI api, which only processes text, rather than Gemini 1.5, which does text+images...but the documentation was rly bad for google rag stuff)
+- unfortunately there were limitations when attempting to reimplement that and hoping the main reason that demo.py isn't working is just the reranker and not a lack of multimodality in order to process the documents in the repo (bc our .py file is using OAI api, which only processes text, rather than Gemini 1.5, which does text+images...but the documentation wasn't ideal for google rag stuff)
-- you can find one of our attempts of this in mm1.py, but its not very interesting and pretty messy. at this point we've accepted that multimodality isnt something we care too much about. mostly just rag that works.
+- you can find one of our attempts of this in mm1.py, but its not very interesting and pretty messy. at this point accepted that multimodality isn't the highest priority. rag that works exceptionally well is more important
-- and actually, after figuring out making the rag better, i might just try gpt-4 for multimodal now that i think of it. only tried gemini cuz free but its so complex
+- and actually, after figuring out making the rag better, i might just try gpt-4 for multimodal now that i think of it. only tried gemini bc it's free but very complex and doesn't have the best documentation.